qrush/sub/README.md

 ## Subcommands

-Each subcommand executable does not necessary need to be in bash.
+Each subcommand executable does not necessarily need to be in bash.
 It can be any program, shell script, or even a symlink.
 It just needs to run.

 Here's an example of adding a new subcommand.
 Let's say your sub is named `rush`.
 Run: